dzk9528/Neural-Architecture-Search-for-CV-Engineers/Understand NAS.md

 ## Basic Type of NAS
 ### Multi Trial NAS
 - **Search Space**: Different body part choices of a neural network, could be blocks type choice, layer parameters choice, or number of layers.
+For each trial, it will generate a different model and evaluate from that.[1]
 - **Search Strategy**: Because each trial is independent, after some random sampled architecture is searched and evaluated, the optimization methods will choose the architecture with the best metrics and resample from there as a starting points.
   - Possible Search Strategy:
     - **Random Search**